gtjoseph/mt3339-utils/README.md

 command line with the '-i' and '-s' options or the speed and a list of commands in a file specified by the '-f' option.

-This is an example gpsinit_reset.conf that clears the NVRAM, does a factory reset, sets some defaults, sets NMEA sentences and frequency and finally does an epo load.
+This is an example gpsinit_reset.conf that clears the EPO data, does a factory reset, sets some defaults, sets NMEA sentences and frequency and finally does an epo load.
 ```
 # You can use the following variables in this file...